Daniel-Pailanir/childrenSchools/README.md

 # childrenSchools
-Replication materials for Schools as a Safety-net: The Impact of School Closures and Reopenings on Rates of Reporting of Violence Against Children ([D. Clarke](https://github.com/damiancclarke), P. Larroulet, D. Pailañir & D. Quintana)
+Replication materials for Schools as a Safety-net: The Impact of School Closures and Reopenings on Rates of Reporting of Violence Against Children ([Damian Clarke](https://github.com/damiancclarke), Pilar Larroulet, Daniel Pailañir & Daniela Quintana)

 ```bash
 └─ MAIN FOLDER